// API Reference

-2. The model decides whether to call a tool and generates the call with arguments.
+2. The model decides whether to call a tool and emits the call with arguments.

-3. Your application executes the function and returns the result.
+3. Your application executes the function and returns the result as a tool-role message.

-4. The model uses the result to generate a final response.
+4. The model uses the result to produce the next assistant turn.

 Tool Definition